wr0ngway/qmore/README.md

     Qless::Pool.pool_factory.reserver_class = Qmore::JobReserver
     Qmore.client == Qless::Pool.pool_factory.client
+    # Redis persistance defaults to using the Qmore.client.
+    Qmore.persistance = Qless::Persistance::Redis.new(Qmore.client.redis)
+    # Configure the monitor thread with the persistance type, and the interval at which to update
+    # Monitor defaults to using Qmore.persistance and 2 minutes
+    Qmore.monitor = Qless::persistance::Monitor.new(Qmore.persistance, 120)
+    # Start up monitor thread
+    Qmore.monitor.start

 To enable the web UI, use a config.ru similar to the following depending on your environment:

     require 'qless/server'
     require 'qmore-server'

     Qless::Server.client = Qless::Client.new(:host => "some-host", :port => 7000)
     Qmore.client = Qless::Server.client
     run Qless::Server.new(Qmore.client)